AAnnan/Mega_dSMF/README.md

 1) Log in the **GPU** node (IZBDelhi).
 This is important to make use of the faster scratch folder.
 Make sure that you have Conda installed with `conda --version`
 2) `git clone https://github.com/AAnnan/Mega_dSMF`
 3) Review carefully `varSettings.sh` and update the variables according to your data.
-4) launch installation with `bash 00_Setup.sh`, you will be asked to input Guppy's latest version.
+4) Launch installation with `bash 00_Setup.sh`, you will be asked to input Guppy's latest version.
 You can check it here: https://community.nanoporetech.com/downloads/guppy/release_notes

 ## Usage
 Before launching the first script: